allegro/blog/_posts/2021-10-22-async_programming_python.md

 Something went wrong
 ```

-You can read more about generators in [Python documentation](https://docs.python.org/3/howto/functional.html#generators).
+You can read more about generators in the [Python documentation](https://docs.python.org/3/howto/functional.html#generators).

 ## Async code using generators
 So we know that generators superficially behave like a stream of values.